 - Veteran's Gold Card holders (but not their dependants).

-Under the Indigenous Completions Initiative, Indigenous students pay only the concession tuition fee for training at any level, including at Diploma level and above.
+Under the Indigenous Completions Initiative, Indigenous students who meet the eligibility criteria for a government-subsidised place pay only the concession tuition fee for training at any level, including at Diploma level and above.